ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 This can be achieved calling the 'tealium_addToDataObject' action from your themes functions.php file or a separate plugin.

-For more information see the [action examples on GitHub](https://github.com/ianhampton/Tealium-Wordpress-Plugin#action-examples).
+For more information see the [action examples on GitHub](https://github.com/ianhampton/Tealium-WordPress-Plugin#action-examples).

 = Can I automatically switch between Tealium environments on my dev/live website? =

 This can be achieved by conditionally modifying the Tealium tag code by calling the 'tealium_tagCode' action from your themes functions.php file or a separate plugin.

-For more information see the [action examples on GitHub](https://github.com/ianhampton/Tealium-Wordpress-Plugin#action-examples).
+For more information see the [action examples on GitHub](https://github.com/ianhampton/Tealium-WordPress-Plugin#action-examples).

 == Screenshots ==

-1. The Tealium plugin allows your Tealium tag to be added straight to your site from your Wordpress dashboard.
+1. The Tealium plugin allows your Tealium tag to be added straight to your site from your WordPress dashboard.
 2. A data object is added to your site containing basic post or page data.
 3. The plugin also takes categories and tags...
 4. ...and rolls them into the data object.
 5. Custom fields and other meta data is also supported.
-6. Many existing Wordpress plugins make use of meta data, so your data object should be rich with potential data sources.
+6. Many existing WordPress plugins make use of meta data, so your data object should be rich with potential data sources.
 7. Advanced settings allow a number of options to be configured and features enabled.
-8. The bulk export feature allows you to quickly import your Wordpress data sources into Tealium.
+8. The bulk export feature allows you to quickly import your WordPress data sources into Tealium.

 == Changelog ==